-Fuel Absolute Pressure Sensor The fuel absolute pressure (FAP) sensor is integral to the Compuvalve.
+Fuel Absolute Pressure Sensor The fuel absolute pressure (FAP) sensor is integral to the compuvalve.
 It is a pressure transducer that converts pressure to voltage through a piezo-resistive element.
 This signal is monitored to make sure that the pressure regulator is functioning properly and is used to adjust the injector combination according to supply pressure.
-The FAP sensor allows the vehicle to start in ALT fuel mode at a minimum of 95 psia (CNG) or minimum 25 psia (LPG).
-It also controls when the vehicle will auto switch, 45 psia (CNG) or 25 psia (LPG).
-Fuel Rail Temperature Sensor The fuel rail temperature (FRT) sensor is integral to the Compuvalve.
+The FAP sensor allows the vehicle to start in ALT fuel mode at a minimum of 96 psia (CNG) or minimum 26 psia (LPG).
+It also controls when the vehicle will auto switch, 75 psia (CNG) or 25 psia (LPG).
+Fuel Rail Temperature Sensor The fuel rail temperature (FRT) sensor is integral to the compuvalve.
 The FRT is used to calculate fuel density.
-It is supplied five volts from the Compuvalve and as the temperature of the sensing element increases, its resistance increases.
-Manifold Absolute Pressure Sensor The manifold absolute pressure (MAP) sensor is integral to the Compuvalve.
+It is supplied five volts from the compuvalve and as the temperature of the sensing element increases, its resistance increases.
+Manifold Absolute Pressure Sensor The manifold absolute pressure (MAP) sensor is integral to the compuvalve.
 It is a pressure transducer that converts pressure to voltage through a piezo-resistive element.
-It is attached to the intake manifold via a vacuum line with a damper tube that is routed to an external hose barb on the Compuvalve.
-MAP is used to monitor engine operating state. • 2000 PCED On Board Diagnostics II Bi-Fuel LPG/CNG SECTION 1: Description and Operation Procedure revision date: 10/26/1999 Malfunction Indicator Lamp (MIL) Alternative fuel diagnostics are automatic, active, continuous monitor of the bi-fuel system when the vehicle is operating in liquefied petroleum gas (LPG) or compressed natural gas (CNG) mode.
+It is attached to the intake manifold via a vacuum line with a damper tube that is routed to an external hose barb on the compuvalve.
+The MAP sensor is used to monitor the engine operating state. - 2001 PCED On Board Diagnostics II Bi-Fuel LPG/CNG SECTION 1: Description and Operation Procedure revision date: 08/09/2001 Malfunction Indicator Lamp (MIL) Alternative fuel diagnostics are an automatic, active, and continuous monitor of the bi-fuel system when the vehicle is operating in liquefied petroleum gas (LPG) or compressed natural gas (CNG) mode.
 The system monitors the activity of system inputs and compares the values to calibrated reference criteria.
 If a signal does not satisfy the reference criteria, a fault code is generated and stored.
 If the fault is of an emissions-critical nature, the system will illuminate the malfunction indicator lamp (MIL).
 Additionally, the selector switch light will change from a steady on to an irregular flashing condition.
 If the fault code is stored for access during diagnostic procedures.
 If the fault condition does not occur for forty trips, the fault code is erased.
-If a temperature-related fault occurs, the Compuvalve will operate using a default value to protect the engine from severe over or under fueling.
-The Compuvalve will continue to use the default value until the next key off/ key on cycle.
-Malfunction Indicator Lamp (MIL) (Contour)
+If a temperature-related fault occurs, the compuvalve will operate using a default value to protect the engine from severe over or under fueling.
+The compuvalve will continue to use the default value until the next key off/ key on cycle.
+MALFUNCTION INDICATOR LAMP (MIL)